MocaCDev/MiesPlatform/Con_Files/README.md

 ### Please take note

-The .gf file can only take one directory, so if you are going to connect to a file through .gf throughout the whole of the program</br>
-then make mutliple .gf files</br>
+The .gf file can only take one directory, so if you are going to connect to a file through .gf throughout the whole of the program *then make mutliple .gf files*</br>

 # How to get the directory
 **Within the .gf file, start off with a forward slash, "/", followed by the folder name, followed by another forward slash, "/", then the file name, example: /Eject_Script/database.env</br>/Eject_Script is the folder name, /database.env is the filename**</br>